-Climate change and disease as well as political, economic, and civilizational issues are also threats to humanity, he noted while condemning terrorism and hate driven by religious extremism.
-He stressed the significance of the UNAOC's agenda in addressing these challenges and called for international cooperation and understanding.
+Climate change and disease as well as political, economic, and civilizational issues are also threats to humanity, he noted while condemning terrorism and hate driven by

 "We cannot accept extremism, terrorism and hate...
 Religious extremism is in all religions... it is not limited to one religion so the agenda of the coalition of the Alliance of Civilizations is very important and our cooperation and our understanding on how to work together is also important."